History of Kevin Garnett in Timeline

 2004: NBA MVP Award

-In 2004, Kevin Garnett led the Minnesota Timberwolves to the Western Conference Finals and was awarded the NBA MVP Award.
+In 2004, Kevin Garnett led the Minnesota Timberwolves to the Western Conference Finals and won the NBA MVP Award.

 January 4, 2005: Career High Scoring Game

-On July 31, 2007, Kevin Garnett was traded to the Boston Celtics for Al Jefferson, Ryan Gomes, Sebastian Telfair, Gerald Green, Theo Ratliff, cash considerations, Boston's 2009 first-round draft pick, and Minnesota's 2009 first-round pick.
-This 7-for-1 deal was the largest number of players ever traded for a single player in league history.
-Garnett signed a three-year, $60 million contract extension and threw out the first pitch at a Red Sox game on August 1.
+On July 31, 2007, Kevin Garnett was traded to the Boston Celtics from the Minnesota Timberwolves in exchange for Al Jefferson, Ryan Gomes, Sebastian Telfair, Gerald Green, Theo Ratliff, cash considerations, Boston's 2009 first-round draft pick (top 3 protected), and the 2009 first-round pick which Minnesota traded to Boston in the Ricky Davis–Wally Szczerbiak trade of 2006.
+Garnett also signed a three-year, $60 million contract extension.

-During the 2007 NBA All-Star Game, Kevin Garnett admitted in an interview that he was "6 ft 11 in and some quarters" tall.
+During the 2007 NBA All-Star Game, Kevin Garnett admitted in an interview with Craig Sager to be "6 ft 11 in and some quarters" tall.

 2007: NBA Defensive Player of the Year

-In 2007, Kevin Garnett was named the NBA Defensive Player of the Year while playing for the Boston Celtics.
+In 2007, Kevin Garnett was named the NBA Defensive Player of the Year with the Boston Celtics during his first season with the team.

 June 18, 2008: Late Show Appearance

-On June 18, 2008, Kevin Garnett and Ray Allen appeared on the Late Show with David Letterman shortly after winning the NBA championship.
+On June 18, 2008, Kevin Garnett and Ray Allen made an appearance on the Late Show with David Letterman after winning the NBA Championship.

 Loading Video...

-On October 31, 2008, Kevin Garnett became the youngest player in NBA history to reach 1,000 career games, achieving this milestone at 32 years and 165 days old.
+On October 31, 2008, Kevin Garnett became the youngest player in NBA history to play 1,000 career games at 32 years and 165 days.

 2008: NBA Championship with the Celtics

-In 2008, Kevin Garnett helped lead the Boston Celtics to win the NBA Finals against the Los Angeles Lakers.
+In 2008, Kevin Garnett helped lead the Boston Celtics to the NBA Finals, where they defeated the Los Angeles Lakers.

 On February 15, 2009, Kevin Garnett earned his twelfth consecutive All-Star Game start.